behnazkhoshnood/tadig-restaurant/README.md

 | [Watermelon juice](https://images.eatthismuch.com/site_media/img/854541_Shamarie84_45b61cdb-ddfc-43dd-bf1f-6c366caf07a5.png) | [Orange juice](https://www.earthfoodandfire.com/wp-content/uploads/2018/04/Homemade-Orange-Juice.jpg) | [Masala chai](https://wendypolisi.com/wp-content/uploads/2018/09/dirty-chai-latte-2.jpg) | [Bloody mary](https://www.bbcgoodfood.com/sites/default/files/user-collections/my-colelction-image/2015/12/bloody-mary.jpg) |
 | [White russian](https://i.pinimg.com/originals/af/d2/4c/afd24c5047e6aaa1cfbe4dd8e8d7468f.jpg) |  [Espresso](https://kaffeexperterna.com/wp-content/uploads/2015/08/espresso-crema-kaffe.jpg)

-#### Content
-- product informations are all taken from wikipedia except the one's mentioned above.

-## **Structure**
+* ### **Structure**
-#### 1st and 3rd sections(header and footer):
+  - #### 1st and 3rd sections(header and footer):
-The website consist of 7 pages named: index, order, order main, order desserts, order drinks, reservation and rate us.
+    - The website consist of 7 pages named: index, order, order main, order desserts, order drinks, reservation and rate us.
 Each page has three sections.

-The header and footer section is the same in all the pages.
+    - The header and footer section is the same in all the pages.
 The Header section consist of the navbar menu for navigation through the website and the footer section consist of Sign in / sign up button, contacts and social medias.
-#### 2nd section:
+  - #### 2nd section:
-**Home page**
+    - **Home page**

       This section consist of 2 part, Introduction note and a carousel slide for food images.

-**Order pages**
+    - **Order pages**

       This sections consist of two food menu headers on top and the bottom of the section.
 These pages also consist of the list of items provided in each category with their image, description and ingridients.

-**Reservation page**
+   - **Reservation page**

      This section consist of a form for reservation.

-**Rate US page**
+   - **Rate US page**

      This section consist of a form for feedbacks.

-## **Skeleton**
+* ### **Skeleton**

-Wireframes are created using balsamiq.
-Link to the wireframes and PDF file is available under wireframes.
-The design of the website is the same for desktop and tablet however on mobile screen the content will be re-arranged.
+  - Wireframes are created using balsamiq.

+  - Link to the wireframes is available under wireframes.
+  - The design of the website is the same for desktop and tablet however on mobile screen the content will be re-arranged.
 The user will move from top to the bottom.

 * ### **Wireframes**